gastori/cloud-app-security/index.md

     <ol>
       <li>Code Development Security: At the initial stage, it is crucial to integrate security into the development process.
 This involves adopting secure coding practices, performing regular code reviews, and using automated tools to detect vulnerabilities early.</li>
       <li>Cloud Deployment Security: Once the code is ready for deployment, it must be securely configured and deployed in the cloud.
 This includes managing infrastructure as code (IaC), ensuring proper network security, and implementing robust identity and access management (IAM) practices.</li>
-      <li>3.
-Runtime Security: After deployment, the application must be continuously monitored to detect and respond to threats.
+      <li>Runtime Security: After deployment, the application must be continuously monitored to detect and respond to threats.
 Runtime security involves real-time monitoring, logging, intrusion detection, and incident response to ensure that the   application remains secure throughout its operation.</li>
     </ol>
     <p>By adopting an end-to-end security approach, organizations can create a robust security posture that mitigates risks across the entire application lifecycle.</p>